hmgu-itg/imputationserver-doc/docs/api.md

 # API Reference

-The REST APIs provide programmatic ways to submit new jobs and to download data from Munich Imputation Server.
+The REST APIs provide programmatic ways to submit new jobs and to download data from Helmholtz Munich Imputation Server.
 It identifies users using authentication tokens, responses are provided in JSON format.

 ## Authentication
-Munich Imputation Server uses a token-based authentication.
+Helmholtz Munich Imputation Server uses a token-based authentication.
 The token is required for all future interaction with the server.
 The token can be created and downloaded from your user profile (username -> Profile):

-#update image after testing
 ![Activate API](https://raw.githubusercontent.com/genepi/imputationserver-docker/master/images/api.png)

 For security reasons, Api Tokens are valid for 30 days.
 You can check the status in the web interface.